taylorjg/gpu-js-experiments/README.md

 # TODO

-* [x] Use web workers to solve on CPU/GPU simultaneously
+* [x] Use web workers to run CPU and GPU modes simultaneously

 # Timings